golumb/reliable-downloader/questions.md

 This morning, I tried WebClient instead, and that worked.
 It's now tolerating me disabling wifi adapter.

 All the other mentioned items are outstanding

+## Update on 14 Sept, 11:00pm

+Added MD5 check; Fixed remaining time estimate Difficult to estimate time: spent a couple of hours, but was distracted and went away multiple times.